 Please comment below if you have any good tips to motivate people to up their hobby game!
 I'm very curious to see if you have other good tips for hobby motivation.
 I'll do a follow up post in the future and showcase some finished miniatures or progress in the future.

-PS - If you're interested in the book here's a link (Not affiliated, I just think it's a useful read)
+PS - If you're interested in the book here's Atomic Habits (Not affiliated, I just think it's a useful read)

 Good luck and may you find this helpful,